 Keep the roller clamp lock nuts, and anti-rattle lock nuts, snug and adjusted for a "no-rattle" clearance.

 The two grease fittings of the roller block should be lubricated every 2 weeks.
 Use "Mystic JT-6" grease and grease gun.

-Tighten rail clamp bolts monthly.
-Maintain steps with the same procedure as the diving board.
+Maintain the surface of the steps using the same procedure as that used for maintaining the diving board.